As head of our Estates & Special Projects department, Tom works across borders and timescales, providing long-term, strategic property advice.

 “Even though the market conditions in 2008 weren’t exactly encouraging, we did both feel pretty confident.”

 “One of the first houses I worked on for a Middleton client really sums up why I love being in the prime property sector,” says Tom.
 “They had initially refused to even go and see the property, but I was so confident it was the right house that I asked him to return early from a trip.
 It’s not about the power of persuasion, it’s about really knowing your client.
-And I love being in a position where our judgement is implicitly trusted – that is key to everything for Middleton.”
+And I love being in a position where our judgement is implicitly trusted – that is key to everything for Middleton – and even more so now that we have extended our services beyond borders and timescales.”

-Having spent as long now at Middleton as any company he has ever worked for, Tom is thrilled to see all his ambitions align.
-“Mark and I have had the best time, building the company and creating a rock-solid business.
-The stability of our core buying business has enabled us to branch out into London sales, international work, and running a really significant Special Projects office offering advice and support – primarily to our legacy clients – on their property portfolio and related briefs.”
+With Middleton having moved from ‘young disruptors’ to a team of 30 established professionals, Tom is thrilled to see all his ambitions align.
+“Mark and I have had the best time, building the company.
+The stability of our core buying business has enabled us to branch out into international work, sales work and high-level consultancy.”

-“Now that Middleton is such an established and respected brand, our job is to ensure the service ethos continues at every level.”
+“Now that Middleton is such an established and respected brand, our job is to ensure the unique service ethos on which we built our reputation remains uncompromised.”

 Tom is also a Trustee of the Hampshire Medical Fund.